tech-learning-collective/tech-learning-collective.github.io/about/index.md

 ### Our History

-The Tech Learning Collective offers low-cost courses on computer technologies specifically for Left-leaning, politically engaged individuals and groups.
+Tech Learning Collective offers low-cost courses on computer technologies specifically for Left-leaning, politically engaged individuals and groups.
 Courses cater to people with skill levels ranging from self-identified “beginners” to very experienced technologists.

 The first version of the TLC was formed in 2016 by a group of radicals who sought out methods of mutual self-education around technology, and met regularly in Brooklyn.
 None of us were formally trained technologists; none of us have ever held computer science degrees.
 Many of the traditional techniques of and environments offering technology education felt alienating to us.